Updated: Apr 12

 1. Beat cold heavy whipping cream on high speed using a stand mixer or hand mixer.
 Beat until soft peaks form (the whipped cream has thickened slightly but does not stand up on its own).

-2. Add the marshmallow cream/fluff, continue whipping on high speed, scraping down the sides of the mixer as needed, until a loose whipped cream forms.
+2. Add the marshmallow cream/fluff, continue whipping at high speed, scraping down the sides of the mixer as needed, until a loose whipped cream forms.
 The end result will be stiffer than soft peaks but not all the way to a hard peak.
 Finally...
 Decorate and Enjoy!

-3. Once the Pie is completely cool, top the pie by either pouring over and spreading the whipped cream, covering the pie or dollop using a piping bag over spots on the pie making sure every slice gets a dollop (See Image below).
+3. Once the Pie is completely cool, top the pie by either pouring over and spreading the whipped cream, covering the pie, or dollop using a piping bag over spots on the pie making sure every slice gets a dollop (See Image below).

 You could also top the pie with regular whipped cream, candied pecans, some sort of combination or.... nothing at all.

 All images © 2020 Jenn Smith of Smith Country, LLC

 All rights reserved.
 You may not sell, trade, share (outside of sharing the link) or redistribute this recipe in any way or claim as your own.
 You may NOT use any of my photographs for your site.
 You may link this post to a list of recipes, giving credit for the recipe to myself and my site. ©2020 Jenn Smith of Smith Country, LLC